holdensmagicalunicorn/Aperture-Duplicate-Finder/README.markdown

 It then enumerates over each image file, loading it into memory into a known image format (8-bit RGBA) and produces a MD5 hash for the pixel data.
 The hashes are then used to find duplicate images.

-Each image that is a duplicate is then tagged as such.
+Each image that is a duplicate is then tagged as such with the keyword "x-duplicate" (currently broken).

 ## Performance